Table of contents

-If you are one of these people, we have good news for you because we will try to answer this question in this article based on more Bitcoin miners’ answers.
+We have good news for you because we will try to answer this question in this article based on more Bitcoin miners’ answers.

-First of all, we must consider that BTC mining is no longer what it used to be ten years ago when anyone with a PC could mine Bitcoin.
+First of all, we must consider that Bitcoin mining is no longer what it used to be ten years ago when anyone with a PC could mine Bitcoin.
 However, nowadays, it is almost impossible to mine Bitcoin because of many factors.
 To get a clear view of why things have changed, let’s start by analyzing the mining process.

 The Process of Mining a Block

 Unlike earlier years, nowadays, the process of mining Bitcoin can be best explored in terms of mining cryptocurrency blocks, as opposed to single units, such as one Bitcoin (BTC).
 The reason is simple: new Bitcoins are only mined whenever a new block on the Bitcoin blockchain is validated.

-Block mining requires solving complex mathematical equations, also known as a hash.
+Block mining requires solving complex encrypted functions, also known as a hash.
 The first miner to validate new block benefits by getting a reward (also known as block rewards) – which is currently 6.25 BTC, down from 12.5 BTC.